 When my collaborator André De Kesel and I were planning to write a checklist of Laboulbeniomycetes in Belgium and the Netherlands with the description of a few new species, we didn’t have a pandemic in mind.
 Project “checklist” started in September 2019, when I visited Meise Botanic Garden for two weeks of research (funded by SYNTHESYS+).
 Later, I was back at Purdue University where I was a postdoc, we corresponded by email about our progress—discussing things such as new DNA extractions, phylogenetic analyses, morphological descriptions, and (lots and lots of back-and-forth) corrections to the checklist.
 And then the pandemic hit.
 Two major consequences for our work were that I could no longer do molecular work in the laboratory, and that we both had no more physical access to our respective libraries.

 Even though André and I had a provisional name in mind for our new Laboulbenia species (“dichotoma” referring to the successive dichotomies leading to the outer appendage being composed of 4–6(–8) branches), we wanted the name to reflect the challenges we faced in finishing this paper.
 This is how Laboulbenia quarantenae came into existence.
-We were not alone.
+And, we were not alone.
 A handful of species were described and named in reference to COVID-19 by researchers from different fields around the world, and I am sure more species will follow.
 Below I am listing these species.
 I will try to keep an eye on more taxa named after the upside-down world we’ve found ourselves living in since COVID-19 emerged.
 If you know of species (or higher taxa) that I’ve missed, feel free to leave a comment or send me an email at danny [dot] haelewaters [at] gmail [dot] com.

 This xylariaceous fungus (phylum Ascomycota, class Sordariomycetes, order Xylariales, family Xylariaceae) was described by Pedro W. Crous (Westerdijk Fungal Biodiversity Institute, The Netherlands) and colleagues in April 2020, during the coronavirus pandemic.
 Both genus and species names refer to COVID-19: